Workington A.F.C.: Modern non-League years

-Reds lost many players before the season started and August 2023 saw some disjointed performances.
-At the end of the month, Reds had 4 points from 5 games and occupied one of the relegation places.
+The reds lost many players before the season started and August 2023 saw some disjointed performances.
+At the end of the month, the reds had four points from five games and occupied one of the relegation places.
 The team eventually gelled with the help of a couple of new signings and they eventually finished the season in third place.
-In the playoffs Reds first beat Clitheroe FC 2–0, and then in the final, beat Runcorn Linnets 2–1 to gain promotion back into the Northern Premier League.
-The Reds wrapped up a successful season by winning the Cumberland County Cup in style, beating Penrith 9–1 in the final.
+In the playoffs, the reds first beat Clitheroe FC 2–0, and then in the final, beat Runcorn Linnets 2–1 to gain promotion back into the Northern Premier League.
+The reds wrapped up a successful season by winning the Cumberland County Cup in style, beating Penrith 9–1 in the final.

 Record appearances for the club

 Defender Kyle May is the current record holder with 544 appearances during his 13 seasons at Workington up to 2018.
 Next is defender Bobby Brown with 469 appearances, during the period Workington were in the football league.
 The only other player to have passed the 400 appearance mark is defender John Ogilvie with 431 again in the football league years.
 Long serving goalkeeper Mike Rogan fell just short with 390 appearances.